jm33-m0/mec/README.md

 - if you ran `mec.py` and saw missing python modules, please run `pip3 install -r requirements.txt` (if anything is not listed, please leave a comment)
 - now you should be good to go
 - install any dependencies
+- type `proxy` command to run a pre-configured [Shadowsocks](https://github.com/shadowsocks/shadowsocks-go) socks5 proxy in the background, `vim ./data/ss.json` to edit proxy config. and, `ss-proxy` exits with `mec.py`

 ## requirements